yukis-hub/BBox-Label-Tool-large-img-keyboard-shortcuts/README.md

 1. You can use UTF-8 in class.txt
 2. Add keyboard shortcuts function
 3. Add a like Undo function.
-4. Sort image files in there file name.
+4. Sort image files in their file name.

 ### General Keyboard shortcuts
 |  Key  |  Output  |